endlesstory0428/Graph-Cities/README.md

 - algorithm=(name): executes the algorithm (as if using the "algorithm" menu from the UI); disables representation too because otherwise there would be a conflict.
 - dimBelowHeight=(number): a shorthand for dimming below a height (the number is the value threshold for the current height-determining vertex or edge property, not absolute height in 3D space).

 There are also other parameters that directly control modifiers.
 If a parameter name matches the name of one of the modifiers in the system (the tools you can use via View Tools or Subview Tools menus), the value will be parsed as JSON and used to initialize that tool (a modifier on the styles).
 Examples: nodeColor and DAGCover. (see G-view.js and G-subview.js for modifiers definitions and their parameters).
-This is so that you don't need to add special parsing for a mew parameter when you add a style-modifying tool.
+This is so that you don't need to add special parsing for a new parameter when you add a style-modifying tool.